viiguess/Lawnstrings-Server/README.md

 # Lawnstrings-Server

-This is an example implementation of Lawnstrings server for PvZ2: Chinese Version
+This is an example implementation of Lawnstrings Server for PvZ2: Chinese Version

 Lawnstrings file obtained from the server overrides the one found in **dynamic.rsb.smf**